Charles Towne Landing – Charleston, South Carolina

-Janelle Dawsey, who took an above photo, sends this description: “I visited the newly renovated Charles Towne Landing State Park and snapped this picture of an Indian Chief statue located near the entrance to the animal forest.
+Janelle Dawsey, who took the above photo, adds this reflection, “I visited the newly renovated Charles Towne Landing State Park and snapped this picture of an Indian Chief statue located near the entrance to the animal forest.
 As a kid, this statue was one of my favorite things at the park.
 I couldn’t help but notice how time had weathered its appearance – it has aged just as I have.
 I thought I could get a dramatic effect by snapping the picture from the ground at an upward angle.
 The sky was also beautiful that day and made the perfect backdrop for the photo.”